IMTtugraz/PyQMRI/README.md

     - Please refer to the [clFFT](https://github.com/clMathLibraries/clFFT) docs regarding building
     - If build from source symlink clfft libraries from lib64 to the lib folder and run ``` ldconfig ```

+  - Install [gpyfft](https://github.com/geggo/gpyfft) by following the instruction on the GitHub page.

+  - A simple
+    ```
+    pip install pyqmri
+    ```
+    should be sufficient to install the latest release.

-  - Navigate to the root directory of MBPQ and typing
+  - Alternatively, clone the git repository and navigate to the root directory of PyQMRI.
+Typing
     ```
     pip install .
     ```
     should take care of the other dependencies using PyPI and install the package.

 In case OCL > 1.2 is present, e.g. by some CPU driver, and NVidia GPUs needs to be used the flag PRETENED_OCL 1.2 has to be passed to PyOpenCL during the build process.
 This